 While power might not be an issue on any of the trim levels, the Nautilus was not designed to be a great performer.
 The steering is light and disconnected from the wheels, allowing you to maneuver around tight spaces relatively easily, but giving you no idea what is going on underneath you.
 All-wheel-drive does nothing to improve this, and is only really necessary in areas with poor weather conditions, although it comes standard with the more enjoyable V6 engine.

 That said, the extra power doesn't truly translate to extra drivability.
-No matter how you configure it, the Nautilus will never be sporty.
+No matter how you configure it, the Nautilus will never deliver a sporty performance.
 While twisty roads offer a welcome challenge to drivers of more capable SUVs like the BMW X5 or Mercedes-Benz GLE, they are the bane of Lincoln owners.
 Try taking a corner at anything more than a mild jog, and the hefty body leans uncomfortably, inspiring absolutely no confidence.

 Lincoln seems to acknowledge this failing in the Nautilus, and has, instead, focused on improving ride comfort, making the crossover an ideal family car.
 The interior isn't as plush as those found in true luxury SUVs, but it's pretty comfortable and pairs well with the suspension to negate most, if not all, road imperfections.
 The cabin is well-dampened, too, so road and wind noise shouldn't be an issue in regular daily driving.